 Plan administration.
 The State of North Carolina administers the Teachers' and State Employees' Retirement System (TSERS) plan.
 This plan is a cost-sharing, multiple-employer, defined benefit pension plan established by the State to provide pension benefits for general employees and law enforcement officers (LEOs) of the State, general employees and LEOs of its component units, and employees of Local Education Agencies (LEAs) and charter schools not in the reporting entity.
-Membership is comprised of employees of the State (state agencies and institutions), universities, community colleges, and certain proprietary component units along with the LEAs and charter schools that elect to join the Retirement System.
+Membership is comprised of employees of the State (state agencies and institutions), universities, community colleges, LEAs, and certain proprietary component units along with charter schools that elect to join the Retirement System.
+Effective January 1, 2024, new employees hired by UNC Health Care or by certain components of East Carolina University, who were not actively contributing to TSERS immediately before they were hired by those entities, are not eligible to join TSERS.
 Benefit provisions are established by General Statute 135-5 and may be amended only by the North Carolina General Assembly.
-At June 30, 2023, the number of participating employers was as follows:
+At June 30, 2024, the number of participating employers was as follows: